 (Fill-in-the-blank questions are looking for the exact word(s) used in the NEC.)

-1) Where a panelboard is supplied through a transformer, the overcurrent protection required by 408.36 shall be located on the ____________ of the transformer.
+1) Where a panelboard is supplied through a transformer, the overcurrent protection required by 408.36 shall be located on the __________ side of the transformer.

-2) Where overcurrent protection is provided as part of the industrial control panel, the ________ shall be considered as either feeders or taps as covered by 240.21.
+2) Where overcurrent protection is provided as part of the industrial control panel, the supply conductors shall be considered as either feeders or __________ as covered by 240.21.

-3) Where corrosion protection is necessary and the conduit is threaded in the field, the threads shall be coated with a(n) _______ electrically conductive, corrosion-resistant compound.
+3) Where corrosion protection is necessary, and the conduit is threaded in the field, the threads shall be coated with an approved electrically conductive, corrosion-resistant compound.

-4) Where a feeder overcurrent device is not readily accessible, branch-circuit overcurrent devices shall be installed on the load side, shall be mounted in a readily accessible location, and shall be of a _______ than the feeder overcurrent device.
+4) Where a feeder overcurrent device is not __________, branch-circuit overcurrent devices shall be installed on the load side, shall be mounted in a readily accessible location, and shall be of a lower ampere rating than the feeder overcurrent device.